najjaved/game-stars-collector/README.md

 - Stars fall from the sky automatically and player tries to collect them in a basket
 - Player moves basket direction by clicking `left` and `right`.
+Introduce various difficulty levels based on score, for example increasing stars speed, bonus stars, etc.
 -
 -

 ## Backlog Functionalities

-- Introduce various difficulty levels based on score, for example increasing stars speed, bonus stars, etc.
+- Refactor
+- Display top score and player name when game is over.
 - Responsive design using media queries
-- Local Storage
 - Add animations
 - Enable touch screen/ mouse control option